rahulhalderAERO/nusSU2_Aeroelasticity-Code-Base/README.md

 <img width="348" alt="Surface_Mesh_SU2_NASTRAN" src="https://user-images.githubusercontent.com/46704607/75432789-ee340680-5989-11ea-8809-1d17a4bcd219.PNG">

 ## •	Linear and Nonlinear Reduced Order Model
 Subspace Identification based linear reduced order model and Deep Learning based Nonlinear Reduced Order Model is computed using the structural interaction and generalized aerodynamic forces.
 The __MATLAB__ and *__Python__* based codes are included in the link.
+The following figure  shows the linear and nonlinear reduced-order computation of the first generalized aerodynamic force under the excitation of the first bending mode.

 ## •  Files included in the GitHub